Two loaves of breadTwo loaves of bread

 French and Italian breads hold significant cultural importance in their respective countries, and have become an integral part of their national identities.
 French bread is seen as a symbol of Frenchness, representing tradition, craftsmanship, and culinary excellence.
 Italian bread is equally vital to Italian cuisine, with bread-making being considered an art form in Italy.
 Both breads have also become more than just food, but symbols of the countries’ unique cultures and ways of life.

-See also How long does it take to bake flaxseed bread?
+See also How long does it take to bake sunflower seed bread?

 Tips for baking your own French or Italian bread at home